LukeSmithxyz/mutt-wizard/README.md

 - `pass` - safely encrypts passwords (required at install)
 - `urlview` - outputs urls in mail to browser.

+There's a chance of errors if you use a slow-release distro like Ubuntu, Debian or Mint.
+If you get errors in `neomutt`, install the most recent version manually or manually remove the offending lines in the config in `/usr/share/mutt-wizard/mutt-wizard.muttrc`.

 ### Optional

 - `w3m` - view HTML email and images in neomutt.